Resume Checklist for Executives

 To be considered for a top position, your resume must promote you with purpose!

-The very best executive resumes convey strategic value with supporting metrics and rich results Resumes with too little information cause the document to pale in comparison next to strong leaders, and too much information suffocates value.
+The very best executive resumes convey strategic value with supporting metrics and rich results.
+Resumes with too little detail cause the document to pale in comparison next to strong leaders, and those with too much information suffocates value.

 Position yourself as a strong and qualified leader, showcasing how you can helm an organization and drive a business forward, applying these 5 steps in the following resume checklist: